IvetteMcDermott/SebsStoreToys/README.md

 https://www.pythontutorial.net/django-tutorial/

-And finally to my mentor Brian Macharia, thanks so much for all your guidance and support through no just this project but all the curse.
+And finally to my mentor Brian Macharia, thanks so much for all your guidance and support through not just this project but all the course.